erroronline1/qualitymanagement/readme.md

 this tool provides your company with an application to have an easier access to your quality management system. if you provide your employees with access via this assistant it might be way more easy to have them use only the latest documentation version. it does access files that could be reached by file-explorer as well, but avoiding the latter way prevents the employees to make copies that may become obsolete, at least to some degree.

 * global access to documentation for every employee
-* easy lookup methods for finding documents regardless of storage path
+* easy lookup methods for finding documents regardless of storage path, in case alternative search term are provided it is even more easy to find these
 * automated update of contents with built-in vba-interface
 * compatible to ms ie11 because it was built for it, tested successfully with firefox, chrome and edge as well
-* extendable with modules for various custom data automation
+* easily extendable with modules for various custom data automation

 ## requirements
 * one webdeveloper to customize the application for your companies needs and provide you with desired additional modules